 Because Elizabeth I had no children, with her death came the end of the house of Tudor — a royal family that had ruled England since the late 1400s.
-The son of her former rival and cousin, Mary Stuart, queen of Scots, succeeded her on the throne as James I.
+The son of her former rival and cousin, Mary, Queen of Scots, succeeded her on the throne as James I.

 When Was Queen Elizabeth I Born?

-Elizabeth I was the daughter of King Henry VIII and his second wife, Anne Boleyn.
-Perhaps England's most famous monarch, Queen Elizabeth I grew up in complex and sometimes difficult circumstances.
-She was only two years old when her mother, Anne Boleyn, was beheaded on the orders of her husband and Elizabeth’s father, King Henry VIII, based on questionable charges of adultery and conspiracy.
+As the daughter of King Henry VIII and his second wife, Anne Boleyn, Elizabeth grew up in complex and sometimes difficult circumstances.
+She was only two years old when her mother was beheaded on the orders of her father, based on questionable charges of adultery and conspiracy.